benleibowitz/tampermonkey-scripts/README.md

-# grubhub-adblocker
+# GrubHub AdBlocker
-A Tampermonkey script to remove ads and sponsored results on GrubHub
+Remove ads and sponsored results on GrubHub

+# Pinterest Autoplay Killer
+Stops videos from autoplaying on Pinterest